-The Song Meter Mini 2 has a port for an optional second microphone.
-This allows for recording two channels of audio at once and provides redundancy in case one microphone is damaged.
+The Song Meter Mini Bat 2 has a port for an optional acoustic microphone.
+When installed, this allows the recorder to alternate between recording ultrasound and recording audio in the range of human hearing.

 The optional, second microphone can be installed on the right edge of the recorder.
 When the optional microphone is not installed, a plastic bolt and rubber gasket are used to seal the port.